dragon-dune/dragon-dune/docs/README.md

 The Orcs control the wild territories of the west.
 They worship the mighty Red Dragon.

-Start With: 5 Gold, 1 artifact.
+Start With: 3 Gold, 1 artifact.

-Starting units: 10 units split between 1★, 9• & 16•.
+Starting units: 5 units split between 1★, 9• & 16•.

 Special:

 1. Orcs may not hire mercenaries.
 Instead, they my raise armies in Orcish territories (16, 16• , 17, 18, 1, 1★, 2, & 2s) at no cost.
-2. When you win a battle, you may steal one of your opponents artifacts (randomly chosen), which you may then keep or sell for its value in gold.
-3. The Orcs may move units three territories in the movement round (instead of 2).
+2. The Orcs may move units three territories in the movement round (instead of 2).
-4. The Orcs take only half losses (rounded up) against Wild Dragons.
+3. The Orcs take only half losses (rounded up) against Wild Dragons.
-5. The Orcs may conscript 4 units (instead of 2).
+4. The Orcs may conscript 2 units (instead of 1).
-6. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
+5. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
-7. If no player has won at the end of the game, then Orcs are the default winner.
+6. If no player has won at the end of the game, then Orcs are the default winner.
-8. Special Card (Ace): In the Dragon round, you may move one stack of units to any location.
+7. Special Card (Ace): In the Dragon round, you may move one stack of units to any location.
-9. Alliance Power: You may share your default victory.
+8. Alliance Power: You may share your default victory.

 ![](art/poker-hand.png)